T. J. Hooker

 T. J. Hooker is an American police procedural television program starring William Shatner in the title role as a 15-year veteran police sergeant.
-The series premiered as a mid-season replacement on March 13, 1982, on ABC and ran on the network until May 4, 1985.
-The show was then picked up for a further single season by CBS.
+It premiered as a mid-season replacement on March 13, 1982, on ABC and ran until May 4, 1985.
+The show was then picked up for a final season by CBS.

-The supporting cast includes Adrian Zmed as rookie Officer Vince Romano; April Clough as Officer Vicki Taylor (season 1 only), replaced by Heather Locklear as rookie Officer Stacy Sheridan (season 2 onwards); and Richard Herd as Captain Dennis Sheridan, portraying officers in the LCPD Academy.
-The abbreviation L.C.P.D. stands for "Los Angeles County Police Department" per the creator Rick Husky and the seal on the door of LCPD's police vehicles.
-Toward the end of the show's second season, James Darren became a regular cast member as Officer Jim Corrigan.
+The abbreviation L.C.P.D., used in the series, stands for "Lake City Police Department" per the creator Rick Husky and the seal on the door of LCPD's police vehicles.
+Fictional Lake City was a stand-in for Los Angeles; the Lake City Police Academy exteriors were filmed at the Los Angeles Police Academy 1166 Academy Rd., Los Angeles, California, USA.

-Plot
+Overview

-The background of Sergeant Thomas Jefferson "T. J." Hooker is that he, up until recently, was a plainclothes LCPD Detective Sergeant whose partner was killed in the line of duty while he and Hooker were trying to stop a bank robbery.
-An angry Hooker becomes motivated to rid the streets of criminals like those who murdered his partner.
-Thus, he decides the only way to do so is return to his former position as a uniformed patrolman.
-Hooker is a combat veteran of the Vietnam War, serving in the U.S. Army Special Forces during the early years of the U.S.'s involvement in the war.
+Sergeant Thomas Jefferson "T. J." Hooker was a plainclothes LCPD Detective Sergeant whose partner was killed in the line of duty as he and Hooker tried to stop a bank robbery.
+An angry Hooker is motivated to rid the streets of criminals like those who murdered his partner.
+He concludes the only way to achieve this is to return to his former position in uniform.
+Hooker is a combat veteran of the Vietnam War, serving in the U.S. Army Special Forces during the early years of the U.S.'s involvement.

-In "The Protectors," the series' pilot/TV movie, Hooker, back in uniform, trains a group of police academy recruits, including those played by Richard Lawson, Brian Patrick Clarke, Kelly Harmon, and Adrian Zmed.
-Hal Williams plays a senior officer, and Richard Herd makes a brief appearance as Captain Dennis Sheridan, Hooker's tough but understanding superior.
-During most of the series, Hooker is partnered with brash, sometimes hot-headed young rookie Vince Romano (played by Zmed).
-Romano is also a combat veteran of the Vietnam War, serving in the Army Infantry towards the end of U.S. ground forces involvement in the war.
-Hooker acts as his mentor both professionally and socially.
-The age difference generally being the key hook of the partnership, the pair quickly became fast friends and a good team.
+In "The Protectors," the series' pilot/TV movie, Hooker, in uniform, trains a group of police academy recruits, including those played by Richard Lawson, Brian Patrick Clarke, Kelly Harmon, and Adrian Zmed.
+Hal Williams plays a senior officer, and Richard Herd makes a brief appearance as Captain Sheridan, Hooker's superior.
+For most of the series, Hooker is partnered with brash, sometimes hot-headed rookie Vince Romano (Zmed).
+Romano is also a combat veteran of Vietnam.
+Hooker is his mentor, professionally and socially.
+Their age difference being key to their chemistry, the pair become fast friends and a good team.

-Outside of his work, Hooker is divorced as a result of his work putting a strain on his marriage, but he is friendly with his ex-wife Fran, a nurse.
-A ladies' man, Hooker is still trying to adjust to being single again.
-Lee Bryant was the original actress to portray Fran; the part is later played by Leigh Christian.
+Hooker is divorced as a result of work putting a strain on his marriage, but remains friendly with ex-wife Fran, a nurse.
+A ladies' man, Hooker is adjusting to the single life.
+Initially Lee Bryant portrayed Fran; the role is later played by Leigh Christian.